hedengran/gomoku/schuup.md

           all(node IN nodes(p) WHERE node.state IS NULL OR node.state <> $symbol) // exclude all paths that include both symbols since they cannot lead to victory
 ```

 Could have been done a lot nicer, and would have avoided several bugs, had I looked at the actual data model (relationships track it's direction).
-This snippet from Satia does the same thing, but better looking and faster:
+This snippet from Satia Herfert does the same thing, but better looking and faster:

 ```
 MATCH p = (start:Cell)-[r1]->()-[r2]->()-[r3]->()-[r4]->(end)